oscarmorrison/newBitBucketRepo/README.md

+#newGit
-newGit is a way to create a new repo using the bitbucket curl api from the command line
+is a way to create a new repo using the *bitbucket* curl api from the command line if you would like to create github repo from CLI see: (githubNewGit)[https://github.com/oscarmorrison/newGithubRepo/)

 ## Instructions ##